What is keyword stuffing?

 Keyword stuffing is the practice of overloading a webpage with keywords or numbers to manipulate a site’s ranking in search engine results.
 This can manifest in several ways:

-1. Repeating the Same Keyword: Using the same keyword multiple times in a row, often in an unnatural manner.
+1. Repeating the Same Keyword: Using the same keyword multiple times in a row, typically in an unnatural manner.

 2. Keyword Lists: Creating a list of keywords and placing them in the footer or as hidden text.